Tiago Gomes (footballer, born 1986)

 Tiago Henrique Damil Gomes (born 29 July 1986) is a Portuguese former professional footballer who played as a left-back.

 Club career

 Gomes was born in Oeiras, Lisbon District.
 A product of S.L.
-Benfica's youth ranks, he spent his first two professional seasons on loan, only appearing for his parent club during pre-season, 2006–07 at C.F.
-Estrela da Amadora – in the Primeira Liga – where he played with namesake Tiago Filipe Figueiras Gomes, and the following at Poland's Zagłębie Lubin.
+Benfica's academy, he spent his first two professional seasons on loan, 2006–07 at C.F.
+Estrela da Amadora – in the Primeira Liga – where he played with namesake Tiago Filipe Figueiras Gomes, and the following at Poland's Zagłębie Lubin; he only appeared for his parent club during pre-season.

 In August 2008, Gomes signed for CA Osasuna on a free transfer, making no competitive appearances for the Navarrese in his only season.
-In the same period the following year he joined another Lisbon-based team, C.F.
+One year later, he joined another Lisbon-based team, C.F.
 Os Belenenses, where he also did not manage to be first choice and they suffered relegation at the end of the campaign.

+Gomes agreed to a contract at G.D.
+Estoril Praia in summer 2011.
+He won the Liga de Honra in his debut campaign, under manager Marco Silva.

+On 4 July 2014, Gomes moved to fellow Portuguese top-division club S.C.
+Braga on a three-year deal.
+He scored his only goal in a 2–0 away win over Rio Ave F.C. in the group stage of the Taça da Liga, from a free kick, and was subsequently loaned to FC Metz (French Ligue 2) and Apollon Limassol FC (Cypriot First Division).

+Until his retirement at the age of 36, Gomes represented top-flight side C.D.
+Feirense, FC Universitatea Cluj of the Romanian Liga II and F.C.
+Alverca in the Portuguese third division, where he fell short in the 2022–23 promotion series.

 International career

 On 7 November 2014, Gomes was called up by new Portugal manager Fernando Santos for a UEFA Euro 2016 qualifier against Armenia and a friendly with Argentina.
 He made his debut in the latter, starting but leaving injured after 51 minutes in an eventual 1–0 win at Old Trafford.